SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/readme.md

 Location information for the name of the C++ class that must call the constructor.

-- Why is the name `virtual' the actual class?

-  The SDK description says that `hkBaseObject`, a 'class without fields', is inherited by all Havok classes so that the vtable comes first before the data.

-  And All Havok managed objects inherit from `hkReferencedObject`(which inherits from `hkBaseObject`), stores memory size and reference count.

 - section_index: 0 means that virtualFixup's name_offset(dst) indicates a `__classnames__` section.

 ```log